chesterheng/junior-to-senior/README.md

 **[⬆ back to top](#table-of-contents)**

 ## **Section 10: Code Analysis**

 - Setting Up Your Environment
   - Client: smart-brain
   - Server: smart-brain-api
   - Database: PostgreSQL
     - [PSequel GUI](http://www.psequel.com)
   - 3rd Party API: [clarifai](https://www.clarifai.com)
+- How To Analyze Code
+  - Look at API first: smart-brain-api
+    - Folder structure
+    - package.json
+    - Readme
+    - Entry point
+    - start from server.js
+    - goto each controller
+  - Frontend App
+    - look at src folder
+    - start with index.js
+    - goto entry point App.js
+    - look at initialState
+    - look at event handler
+    - look at jsx to figure out the layout
+  - See what can be improved?
+  - Look at the code in an unemotional way
+  - Goal is to integrate into the tech team
+  - Do not criticize as you have no idea how decision is made in the past

 **[⬆ back to top](#table-of-contents)**